jefhu/JQuery-Widgets-TreeInTable-ConditionEditor-SQL-QueryBuilder-/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;priority == "5"
 <br/>
 <br/>
-<a href="http://upload.newmusicland.com/files/jquery-treeintable/test_jquery_conditioneditorDnD.html" target="_blank">See Condition Editor Semo here</a>
+<a href="http://upload.newmusicland.com/files/jquery-treeintable/test_jquery_conditioneditorDnD.html" target="_blank">See Condition Editor demo here</a>

 All of these these widgets are based on jquery.ui.Factory.
 It means they are 100% extendable.